 Sensitive, highly allergic skin:

-• Products by the brand Vanicream and Free & Clear – includes the Moisturizing Cream, Cleansing Bar, Gentle Body Wash, Antiperspirant, Shampoo, Conditioner
+- Products by the brand Vanicream and Free & Clear – includes the Moisturizing Cream, Cleansing Bar, Gentle Body Wash, Antiperspirant, Shampoo, Conditioner.
+Don't expect a spa experience-- this is a low frills brand.

 Antiaging:

-Antiaging (stuff I've tried that I haven't personally loved)
+Stuff I've tried that I haven't personally loved: